AhmedMHAM/BusinessPlus-RProject/README.md

 What is RProject?

-Predict the failure of companies financially using the use of data mining techniques.
+Predict the failure of companies financially,using data mining techniques.
 ____________________________________________________________________________________

 Inroduction to RProject ?